 -

 Check the Input Source: Closed captions are often dependent on the input source.
-For example, if you are watching cable TV, the captions are provided by the cable provider.
+Here's one way to look at it: if you are watching cable TV, the captions are provided by the cable provider.
 If you are streaming content from Netflix or Hulu, the captions are provided by the streaming service.
 Make sure that captions are enabled both on your TV and on the input source.

-- When using streaming services, navigate to the video playback settings within the app to enable captions.
+- When using streaming services, work through to the video playback settings within the app to enable captions.
 Each streaming service has its own caption settings, so you may need to adjust them separately.

 -